SnowPilotOrg/dedupe_it/README.md

 <details>
   <summary>Why should I use Dedupe It over alternative X?</summary>

-  The generic answer is that as of today (11/3/2024) Dedupe It's main value proposition is simplicity.
+  As of today, our main value proposition is simplicity.

   There is no other fuzzy deduplication solution that works out-of-the-box without manual configuration.

   That said, this implementation is a minimum viable product.
 Shortcomings of Dedupe It today include: